near/docs/docs/community/contribute/nearcore.md

 ## Clion/Intellij with Rust plugin

-Currently Rust plugin doesn't support passing enviroment variables to cargo.
+Currently Rust plugin doesn't support passing environment variables to cargo.
 Your best option is to either modify Cargo.toml or replace `$HOME/.cargo/bin/cargo` with a bash script, which sets proper environment variables.